katwang05/pb-human-wgs-workflow-snakemake/Tutorial.md

 > **WARNING**:
 >
+> - We recommend at least 80 cores and 1TB RAM for local execution.
+Local execution will use all available cores.
 > - Job scripts and configuration for SGE and LSF schedulers are included as a courtesy, but are not regularly tested or maintained.
 > - Unintential or misinformed changes to these files may prevent the workflows from running properly.